 Young people grow into Christ-following adults with extraordinary intentionality.
 When acquisition of knowledge and biblical principles are intertwined in every aspect of a child’s development, young learners become grounded, confident, and mature Christian adults who understand joy-filled purpose and calling.
 That is why MPCS exists and why an MPCS education is so profoundly meaningful – for college, life, and eternity.

-As we now turn our focus to the $12 million high school expansion and the completion of the overall campaign goal of $31.7 million, our prayer continues to be that we are faithful stewards of the Lords' blessings to forever benefit the students of MPCS.
-We invite you to play a part in imagining tomorrow.
+Moreso, innovative approaches to learning coupled with steadfast traditional techniques gives all types of learners access to tangible information.
+The Murray Innovation Center will open doors to so many more possibilities for innovative learning than ever before.
+As we turn our focus to the construction of the high school expansion, Dozier Hall renovations, and the completion of the overall campaign goal of $31.7 million, our prayer continues to be that we are faithful stewards of the Lords' blessings to forever benefit the students of MPCS.
+Thank you for playing a part in imagining tomorrow!

 History of the Imagine Tomorrow Capital Campaign